Services to the community - Social Security and Welfare

 - social workers

-Table 6 indicates the numbers of medical and non-medical ESAts and JCAs that the department completed each year.
+Table 5 shows the number of medical and non-medical ESAts and JCAs that the department completed each year.

 Health Professional Advisory Unit

-The Health Professional Advisory Unit is a multi-disciplinary unit comprising 7 medical advisers and 12 health and allied health professionals, directors and administrative staff across 24 locations.
+The Health Professional Advisory Unit is a multi-disciplinary unit comprising 7 medical advisers and 12 health and allied health professionals across a virtual network.
 The unit strengthens DSP decision making by providing expert advice to departmental assessors and decision makers, and builds relationships between the department and customers’ doctors.
 The unit is also closely involved in providing expert advice on matters before the Administrative Appeals Tribunal and to external government-contracted doctors.
 In 2015-16 the unit received 2,458 referrals compared to 3,473 referrals in 2014-15.